Mexican Insurance Policy for Travel – Are There Affordable and Family-Friendly Destinations for Short Mexico Vacations?

 Accommodations – Try a Rental Home

-You might be surprised to learn that you can find family camping destinations within an hour to 90 minutes of crossing the border.
+You might be surprised to learn that you can find family camping destinations within an hour of crossing the border.
 Las Cañadas of Ensenada is one such example, offering tenting or cabins, water slides and rides, zip line attractions, and pools.
-Bring your own food across the border for barbecuing, or visit a Costco in Tijuana or a Smart & Final in Ensenada for supplies.
+Bring your own food across the border for barbecuing.
+Visit a Costco in Tijuana or a Smart & Final in Ensenada for supplies.
 You could also consider traveling in an RV and enjoying several communities as you camp on beaches or in small ejidos during your trip.
-You will need a Mexican insurance policy for travel to cover your RV, and you will need to include any towed vehicles or trailers on the primary policy as well.
+You will need a Mexican insurance policy for travel to cover your RV.
+You will need to include any towed vehicles or trailers on the primary policy as well.

 If you bring ATVs, you may be able to secure Mexican car insurance coverage on recognized roads with these vehicles.
 However, a Mexican insurance policy for travel on ATVs is not valid for off-road driving.
-If you tow a second vehicle behind your RV, you will need separate Mexican car insurance coverage in that automobile as well.
+If you tow a second vehicle behind your RV, you will need separate Mexican car insurance coverage.